rbuckton/proposal-refs/README.md

 This proposal introduces two main concepts:

 * `ref` expressions - A prefix unary expression that creates a "reference object" that defines a binding to its operand.
   The operand must be a valid simple assignment target.
+  * When the operand is a property accessor using dot notation, the target of the property accessor is evaluated immediately and a "reference object" is created for the actual property access.
+  * When the operand is a property accessor using bracket notation, the target and the expression of the accessor are evaluated immediately and a "reference object" is created for the actual property access.
+  * When the operand is an identifier, a "reference object" is created for the binding.
 * `ref` declarations - A declaration of a parameter or variable that dereferences a "reference object", creating a binding in the current scope to the target of the "reference object".